NCAR/ccpp-framework/doc/migration.md

 | Unit conversion  | `host.units != scheme.units` with a registered conversion entry. |
 | Kind conversion  | `host.kind != scheme.kind` (different strings).  |
 | Vertical flip    | `host.top_at_one != scheme.top_at_one` on a var with a vertical dim. |

+Transforms only smooth over *representation* differences.
+Anything the cap cannot bridge with a per-call copy — type identity, rank, or per-position dimension identity — is rejected by the resolver as a hard error (see §1.3.2).
+In particular, the kind-conversion entry above is *not* gated on convertibility: any kind-string difference triggers an implicit conversion copy.
+Watch for unintended narrowing.

 These compose.
 A scheme arg that needs unit + flip emits a single combined assignment through a transformation temp: